Siqi4766/Leaky_Integrate_and_Fire_LIF_neuron/README.md

 This is the first model I built, welcome to point out any bugs / algorithms to be optimized!

-# The LIF membrane equation
+# The LIF Membrane Equation
 <img width="240" height="64" alt="image" src="https://github.com/user-attachments/assets/6236a6b4-5e43-4be7-89d7-4e382ecbd163" />

 The membrane equation describes the time evolution of membrane potential in response to synaptic input and leaking of charge across the cell membrane